kopeckyf/taupy/documentation/source/analysis/index.rst

 Analysis & measurement
 **********************

-In the last step of the tutorial, we constructed a simple debate containing two arguments. `taupy` can analyse its debate object in a variety of ways, by
-measuring:

-1. distances between positions and agreement between them
-2. degrees of justification
-3. dialectical density
-4. different concepts of polarisation
-5. graph objects
+:py:mod:`taupy` can analyse its baisc object in a variety of ways.
+These measures are often generally accepted methods, applied to a specific meaning in the theory of dialectical structures.

 .. toctree::
    :hidden: